vigetlabs/blendid/README.md

 ```html
 <svg viewBox="0 0 1 1"><use xlink:href='images/spritesheets/sprites.svg#my-icon'></use></svg>
 ```
-If you reference the sprite remotely, be sure to include something like [svg4everybody](https://github.com/jonathantneal/svg4everybody) to ensure external loading works on Internet Explorer.
+If you reference the sprite remotely, be sure to include something like [inline-svg-sprite](https://github.com/vigetlabs/inline-svg-sprite) or [svg4everybody](https://github.com/jonathantneal/svg4everybody) to ensure external loading works on Internet Explorer.

 I've included a helper to generate the required svg markup in `src/html/macros/helpers.html`, so you can just do:
 ```html